The Population Resemblance Statistic: A Chi-Square Measure of Fit for Banking: Banking applications and performance analysis

-When comparing the PSI(L) with the PRS, the results are commensurate with the conclusions from Table \ref{TABLE1}: the PRS procedure less frequently indicates ``\textit{full discrepancy}'' in small samples ($n=50$), while doing so more frequently in larger samples ($n\geq 500$).
+When comparing the PSI(L) with the PRS, the results are commensurate with the conclusions from Table \ref{TABLE1}: the PRS procedure less frequently indicates ``\textit{full discrepancy}'' (red) in small samples ($n=50$), while doing so more frequently in larger samples ($n\geq 500$).
 The same conclusion holds when comparing the PSI(L) with the PSI(YN).
-Recall that the PSI(L) has an inflated {probability of indicating a shift when none has occurred} in small samples and, conversely, a too-close-to-zero {probability of indicating \textit{``full discrepancy''}} in large samples.
-Notably, in the cases where $n$ exceeds $500$, PSI(L) seems insensitive to \textit{discrepancy} (partial and full).
-Observe in all cases considered here, that the PRS indicates \textit{discrepancy} ($\mathbbm{r}$, or $\mathbbm{a}$) more frequently than the PSI(YN).
+Recall that the PSI(L) has an inflated {probability of indicating a shift when none has occurred} in small samples and, conversely, a too-close-to-zero {probability of indicating ``\textit{full discrepancy}'' (red) in large samples.
+Notably, in the cases where $n$ exceeds $500$, PSI(L) seems insensitive to both partial and full \textit{discrepancy} (amber and red).
+Observe in all cases considered here, that the PRS indicates \textit{discrepancy} (amber and red) more frequently than the PSI(YN).